 - Abdominal Sounds

-If you are experiencing any of these side effects, it might be a good idea to take a break from eating anything made with allulose, or cut back on your quantity.
+If you are experiencing any of these side effects, it might be a good idea to either take a break from eating anything made with allulose, or cut back on your quantity.

 Allulose vs. Erythritol